Skip to main content

 modular/max-nvidia-full:latest \

-You'll know that the server is running when you see the following log:
+The server is running when you see the following terminal message (beware Docker prints JSON logs by default):

 Start benchmarking

-To benchmark MAX Serve with 8 prompts from the code_debug dataset, run this command:
+To benchmark MAX with the sonnet dataset, use this command:

 --backend modular \